-The procedures for appeals relating to admissions will be in accordance with all relevant legislation.
-They are independent and organised by the County Council Legal Services Section and entirely separate from the admission system.
+Section and entirely separate from the admission system.
 The decision of the independent appeal panel is binding on all parties.

-7. Mid-year admissions
+Mid-year admissions

 Applications should be made via Lincolnshire County Council or directly to the school.
 Chapel St Leonards Primary School will accept admissions up to the Published Admission Number of the respective year group at the point of entry.
-In the event that this would cause an infant class to be unlawfully large (yellow only needed for

-Infant/Primary schools) or cause prejudice to the provision of efficient education or the efficient use of resources it may be necessary to refuse a place although the year group has not reached the school's published admission number.
+In the event that this would cause an infant class to be unlawfully large (yellow only needed for Infant/Primary schools) or cause prejudice to the provision of efficient education or the efficient use of resources it may be necessary to refuse a place although the year group has not reached the school's published admission number.
 If there are more applications than places then the oversubscription criteria will be used to decide who should be offered the place.
 If it is necessary to refuse a place then you will be informed of your right of appeal.
 Parents can apply online at www.lincolnshire.gov.uk/schooladmissions or call 01522 782030 for a paper form.

-8. Fair Access
+Fair Access

 Local Authorities are required to have Fair Access Protocols in order to make sure that unplaced children who live in the home local authority, especially the most vulnerable, are offered a place at a suitable school as quickly as possible.
 This includes admitting children above the published admissions number to schools that are already full.
+Students allocated under fair access protocols will take precedence over those on a reserve list or awaiting appeal.
 Chapel St Leonard's Primary School will participate in Lincolnshire County Councils the fair access protocol

-9. Children of UK Service Personnel (UK Armed Forces) In order to support the military covenant aimed at removing disadvantage for UK service personnel (UK Armed Forces), and Crown Servants returning from abroad the following arrangements will apply;
+Children of UK Service Personnel (UK Armed Forces)

+In order to support the military covenant aimed at removing disadvantage for UK service personnel (UK Armed Forces), and Crown Servants returning from abroad the following arrangements will apply;

-If an application is supported by an official letter declaring a posting and a relocation date then an intention to move to a confirmed address or quartering within the UK will be accepted.
+If an application is supported by an official letter declaring a posting and a relocation date then an intention to move to a confirmed address or quartering within the UK will be accepted for a child for the purposes of implementing the oversubscription criteria.
 The new address will be used to consider the application against the oversubscription criteria.
-A unit postal address can be used if the family do not have a confirmed address at the time of application.
+A unit postal address, intended address or quartering area address can be used if the family do not have a confirmed address at the time of application.
+Accept a Unit postal address or quartering area address for admissions purposes for a service child, where the parent requests this.
+The Governors will not refuse a service child a place solely because the family does not have an intended address or does not yet live in the area.
+Evidence of an intended address will be required such as tenancy agreement, or mortgage statement.
+Please contact the school for more details.

-Where an application is not supported by an official letter, or is not being made due to a new posting then the current address will be used to examine the application against the oversubscription criteria until the family are formally resident in the new address.
+Where an application is not supported by an official letter declaring a posting and relocation date, or is not being made due to a new posting then the child's current address will be used to examine the application against the oversubscription criteria until the family are formally resident in the new address.